Infineon/micropython/docs/psoc6/installation.rst

 Direct binary flashing
 ----------------------

 Another alternative to program the board is to directly provide the binary file.
-The ``firmware-deploy`` command is enabling this option.
+The ``firmware-deploy`` command enables this option.
 The board needs to be specified, and the path and name of the ``.hex`` file:

 .. code-block:: bash